nprokopova/react-calculator/README.md

 ## Description

-Immediate execution calculator initially created for the FreeCodeCamp Front End Libraries certification.
+A formula logic calculator initially created for the FreeCodeCamp Front End Libraries certification.

 The project was initially done on CodePen and was later migrated to Next.js and refactored.